Amsterdam/amsterdam-styled-components/README.md

 [More info can be found here](https://github.com/Amsterdam/amsterdam-styled-components/tree/master/docs/CONTRIBUTING.md#aligning)

-If you have any questions, please contact one of the [maintainers](https://github.com/Amsterdam/amsterdam-styled-components/tree/master/docs/MAINTAINERS.md) to get access to the [DTS slack group](https://dstamsterdam.slack.com)
+If you have any questions, please contact one of the [maintainers](https://github.com/Amsterdam/amsterdam-styled-components/tree/master/docs/MAINTAINERS.md) to get access to the [DST slack group](https://dstamsterdam.slack.com)

 ## Structure